MoserMichael/myenv/VIMENV.md

 Interesting things happen if paste mode is on (set paste) "When the 'paste' option is switched on (also when it was already on): mapping in Insert mode and Command-line mode is disabled" - so i can't do 'set paste'; you never stop learning with vim; amazing.

 also you can't copy/paster to the clipboard by default if you install vim from the packet manager (on ubuntu and fedora); so you can have a workaround by running a command line tool: xsel
-Now in my .vimrc script: if xsel is installed then C-C and C-X will also put the stuff into the x windows selection (x windows clipboard); To paste from the x windows selection you have the Paste command.
+Now in my .vimrc script: if xsel is installed then Ctrl-C and Ctrl-X will also put the stuff into the x windows selection (x windows clipboard); To paste from the x windows selection you have the Paste command.

 the next command checks if your vim is build with support for x windows (can copy to the x clipboard); if it says 0 then it can't do that.